tcartwright/SqlServer.Rules/README.md

 ## Overview

 Just what it says on the box: A library of SQL best practices as extended [database code analysis rules](https://docs.microsoft.com/en-us/sql/ssdt/overview-of-extensibility-for-database-code-analysis-rules?view=sql-server-ver15) checked at build.
+The rules can be installed locally as well as on the build server.

-For a complete list of the current rules we have implemented see [here](docs/table_of_contents.md)
+For a complete list of the current rules we have implemented see [here](docs/table_of_contents.md).
 For example code see [here](https://github.com/microsoft/DACExtensions/tree/master/RuleSamples)

 ## Organization